MCAT Legislative Outlook June 9 Update

 Clean Energy

-● Transmission Package: 1) (HB 3336) Lower barriers to & incentivize adoption of Grid Enhancement Technologies (GETs); 2) (HB 3681) Streamlines the state regulatory approval processes for certifying new energy facilities and electricity transmission lines.
+Transmission Permitting (HB 3681) Streamlines the state regulatory approval processes for certifying new energy facilities and electricity transmission lines.
+Awaiting Governor’s signature.

-● Protecting Oregonians with Energy Responsibility (POWER ACT) (HB 3546): Ensures that large energy users, like data centers and crypto operations, do not unfairly burden Oregon households with their grid and transmission costs.
+Protecting Oregonians with Energy Responsibility (POWER ACT) (HB 3546-A): Ensures that large energy users, like data centers and crypto operations, do not unfairly burden Oregon households with their grid and transmission costs.
+Passed in the House and the Senate.
+Awaiting signatures of the Speaker and the President.

-● Performance-Based Regulation of Electric Utilities (SB 688): Authorizes the Oregon Public Utility Commission (PUC) to develop new regulatory metrics that incentivize or penalize power companies based on how well the companies meet metrics important to Oregon, such as reduction of GHGs, increased energy efficiency, improved reliability and resilience, and minimizing costs to ratepayers.
+Performance-Based Regulation of Electric Utilities (SB 688-A): Authorizes the Oregon Public Utility Commission (PUC) to develop new regulatory metrics that incentivize or penalize power companies based on how well the companies meet metrics important to Oregon, such as reduction of GHGs, increased energy efficiency, improved reliability and resilience, and minimizing costs to ratepayers.
+Assigned to Ways & Means subcommittee on Natural Resources.
+Hearing on 6/11.

-● Distributed Power Plant (DPP) Program (HB 3609): Requires each electrical utility to develop a DPP program that will allow small sources of electricity to join together to provide additional power resilience and lower costs for small users.
+Distributed Power Plant (DPP) Program (HB 3609): Requires each electrical utility to develop a DPP program that will allow small sources of electricity to join together to provide additional power resilience and lower costs for small users.
+In Ways and Means.

-● Thermal Energy Network (TEN) Pilot Projects (SB 1143): Directs the PUC to establish a utility-scale pilot program for natural gas companies.
+Thermal Energy Network (TEN) Pilot Projects (SB 1143-A): Directs the PUC to establish a utility-scale pilot program for natural gas companies.
 Those companies would be required to file a proposal for a TEN pilot program within two years or explain why not.
+In Ways and Means.

 Healthy Homes & Communities

-● Hydrogen Transparency (SB 685): Requires methane (natural gas) service providers to give 60 days advance notice to their customers and the PUC if hydrogen content is over 2.5% by volume.
+Hydrogen Transparency (SB 685-A): Requires methane (natural gas) service providers to give 60 days advance notice to their customers and the PUC if hydrogen content is over 2.5% by volume and notice for additional increases.
+Awaiting Governor’s signature.

-● One Stop Shop 2.0/Energy Efficiency Navigation (HB 3081): Expand the existing energy efficiency and incentives directory program – One Stop Shop 1.0; support more dynamic navigation services, reduce complexity and provide better service to customers.
+One Stop Shop 2.0/Energy Efficiency Navigation (HB 3081-A): Expand the existing energy efficiency and incentives directory program – One Stop Shop 1.0; support more dynamic navigation services, reduce complexity and provide better service to customers.
+In Ways and Means.

 General Climate

-● Task Force on Public Financing Options (HB 2966): Creation of a Task Force to study and make recommendations concerning the establishment of public financing options.
+Task Force on Public Financing Options (HB 2966-A): Creation of a Task Force to study and make recommendations concerning the establishment of public financing options.
+In Ways and Means.

-● Reducing Food Waste (HB 3018): Uniform date labeling based on food safety and quality, modeled after California’s program and requiring large entities to compost rather than landfill food, based on Metro’s current program.
+Reducing Food Waste (HB 3018-A): Uniform date labeling based on food safety and quality, modeled after California’s program and requiring large entities to compost rather than landfill food, based on Metro’s current program.
+In Ways and Means.

-● PERS Fund Climate Risks (HB 2081): Requires the State Treasurer and the Oregon Investment Council to manage climate change risks to the state’s public pension fund.
+PERS Fund Climate Risks (HB 2081): Requires the State Treasurer and the Oregon Investment Council to manage climate change risks to the state’s public pension fund.
+Passed the House.
+Passed the Senate committee.
+Awaiting Senate floor vote.

 Climate Funding: These climate funding numbers come from the OCN/OCLV Budget letter of March 31, 2025 except for Transportation where they reflect Move Oregon Forward’s budget requests.
 All numbers are per biennium.